PgCert | PgDip | MSc

-You will learn in lectures and tutorials, and in the well-equipped analytical science lab with an array of instrumentation.
-You will also learn in the pharmaceutics lab with its array of thermal analytical instrumentation, medicine manufacturing kit (e.g. tablet presses), 'Particle sizing facilities' and rheological instrumentation, in addition to the wet chemistry lab equipped for drug discovery and practical organic synthesis.
+You will learn in lectures and tutorials, and in a well-equipped analytical science lab with an array of professional standard instrumentation.
+You will also learn about dosage form design in the pharmaceutics lab with its array of specialised medicine manufacturing equipment (e.g. automated tablet presses and high shear mixers) and characterisation capability which includes particle sizing, rheological testing and thermoanalytical analysis.
+In addition, a wet chemistry lab equipped for drug discovery and practical organic synthesis will also be used.

 - Lectures - Approximately 15 students per group, 8 hours per week